particle-iot/device-os/user/tests/integration/sparkfun_i2c_imu/README.md

 ## Build instructions

 - ensure your device is in dfu mode and claimed to your currently active particle-cli account
 - put the device in DFU mode
-- from the root of firmware `cd main`
+- get into firmware/main
-- `make all PLATFORM=xxx APP=../tests/integration/sparkfun_i2c_imu/firmware program-dfu`* to flash the cloud test app to your device
+- `make all PLATFORM=xxx APP=../tests/integration/sparkfun_i2c_imu/firmware program-dfu`*
+  to flash the cloud test app to your device.

-\* You may also want/need to add `DEBUG_BUILD=y DEBUG=1 PARTICLE_DEVELOP=1` to the above make command.
+\* You may also want/need to add `DEBUG_BUILD=y DEBUG=1 PARTICLE_DEVELOP=1` to
+the above make command depending on your needs.

+## Notes

+By default, this is testing I2C on D0 (SDA)/D1 (SCL) using `Wire`.
+Electron also has C4 (SDA)/C5 (SCL) using `Wire1`.
+In order to test C4/C5, you have to take the Electron out of the shield and hook up power (3v3 pin and GND) as well as jumper the Electron's C4 to D0 on the shield, and Electron's C5 -> Shield's D1.